 - 1 green chilli if you like the heat chopped in large chunks

-Add the yellow lentils in a pan with 3 times the quantity of water along with the ginger and turmeric.
-If you have a pressure cooker or an Instant Pot then use it for this recipe.
+Add the yellow lentils in a pan with 3 times the quantity of water along with the ginger, salt and turmeric.

 Boil and then turn the heat to medium and let it simmer away for 20 minutes.

-If you see any scum collect on top scoop it away.
+If you see any scum collect on top, skim it away.
 This isn't bad for you just takes away from the flavour.

-Add in the chopped zucchini in the last couple of minutes aftre the dal is already cooked.
+Add in the chopped spinach or zucchini in the last couple of minutes after the dal is already cooked.
+If you're using the Instant Pot then after you open it.

 Heat the ghee on high in a pan and add in the cumin seeds.
-If you'd like to make this dish vegan switch the ghee for vegetable oil.
+If you're eating vegan, switch the ghee for Canola or any other mild-flavoured vegetable oil with a high smoke point.

 Let the seeds brown and sputter and then add the sliced garlic.
 Turn the heat to medium.

-Add in the onions and green chillies if you're using them.
+Add in the onions along with green chillies if you're using them.

 Once the mixture is brown and crispy pour the tempering on top of the dal.
-Get the last drop of tadka.
-This is delicious gold.
+Scoop the last drop of tadka out.
+This is the reason why lentils are FABULOUS.

 Serve with your favourite roti, naan, rice or bread.